PHIXE AI Assurance Send details

 Website analytics

 Phixe uses privacy-conscious analytics to understand how the site is found, which pages lead to booking interest, and whether technical content is useful.
-Analytics may collect page URL, referrer, UTM parameters, browser metadata, coarse location derived from network information, and interaction events such as clicking a booking link.
+Analytics may collect page URL, referrer, UTM parameters, browser metadata, coarse location derived from network information, and interaction events such as viewing a guide, clicking a booking link, or scheduling a call.

 The analytics loader respects Global Privacy Control, Do Not Track, and a local opt-out flag named phixe_analytics_opt_out.
-If any of those signals is present, PostHog and Google Analytics do not load.
+If any of those signals is present, PostHog, Google Analytics, and Meta Pixel do not load.
 Session recording is disabled.
 Person profiles are limited to identified use cases.
-The site may load Google Analytics only when the production environment is configured with a GA4 property, and only behind the same privacy guard.
+The site may load Google Analytics only when the production environment is configured with a GA4 property, and may load Meta Pixel only when the production environment is configured with a Meta Pixel ID for paid-social measurement or retargeting.
+Both are behind the same privacy guard.

 Analytics controls